microsoft/azuredevopslabs/labs/vsts/readme.md

 ## Overview

 We are working on providing hands-on-labs for Visual Studio Team Services.
-Here are the labs, for a start.
+Here are a few labs, for a start.

 In order to complete these labs you will need